 These are common deductions that are not specific to your work:

 - Income protection insurance payments

 - Charity donations (if charity is a registered Deductible Gift Recipient)

 - For more general tax deductions, see our post on the most commonly forgotten tax deductions

-Let’s meet two different retail employees and see the tax deductions they can claim:
+Let’s meet two different employees and see the tax deductions for retail they can claim:

 Katie – Sales Assistant – Retail Homewares

 Katie is a sales assistant in a homewares store.